Modalities of

 • Chinese Herbal Medicine involves using carefully selected plant-based formulas to address a wide range of health concerns.
 Each prescription is tailored to your unique needs, working alongside acupuncture to enhance your overall well-being.

-A healthcare professional wearing a face mask performs a medical treatment on a patient's leg using a device emitting red light in a clinical setting.
+A healthcare professional wearing a face mask and gloves performs a therapy or treatment on a patient's leg under red light therapy in a treatment room with Asian-style wall art.

 Tuina (Chinese Massage)